lingthio/Flask-User/docs/source/limitations.rst

 Flask-User uses a 'DatabaseAdapter' to shield its functionality from the underlying database.
 It ships with a DatabaseAdapter for SQLAlchemy.

-SQLAlchemy supports many SQL database, including:
+SQLAlchemy supports many SQL databases, including:

 * Firebird
 * Microsoft SQL Server